 - abdominal cramping following a meal

-	People with jejunoileitis are also at risk for developing fistulas, which are an abnormal connection between two body parts.
+People with jejunoileitis are also at risk for developing fistulas, which are abnormal connections between two body parts.
 This can affect the absorption of nutrients or drainage of intestinal contents into other areas of the body.

-	Treatment of jejunoileitis centers on relieving inflammation and preventing complications, such as fistulas.
-Anti-inflammatory drugs such as corticosteroids or immune suppressing drugs may be given to help reduce inflammation in the jejunum.
+Treatment of jejunoileitis centers on relieving inflammation and preventing complications such as fistulas.
+Anti-inflammatory drugs like corticosteroids or immune suppressing drugs may be given to help reduce inflammation in the jejunum.

-	The jejunum is commonly affected by celiac disease.
+Celiac disease commonly affects the jejunum.
 Celiac disease causes the immune system to react to gluten, which is a component of many grains, such as wheat, rye, and barley.

 This immune response in turn leads to inflammation of the jejunum, causing a range of symptoms, including:

 - nutritional deficiencies